theislab/single-cell-tutorial/README.md

-# Single cell tutorial case study
+# Scripts for "Best-practices in single-cell RNA-seq: a tutorial"

-This is the case study that accompanies the best-practices/tutorial paper M. D. Luecken and F. J. Theis., "Best practices in single-cell RNA-seq analysis: a tutorial".
-The data analysed in the case study is taken from the mouse intestinal epithelium regions dataset from Haber et al., Nature 2018 available from the GEO under GSE92332.
+This repository contains the scripts used to generate the figures in the manuscript M. D. Luecken and F. J. Theis., "Best practices in single-cell RNA-seq analysis: a tutorial".

+The main part of this repository is a case study where the best-practices established in the manuscript are applied to a mouse intestinal epithelium regions dataset from Haber et al., Nature 2018 available from the GEO under GSE92332.

+The other scripts available here reproduce the figures that are shown in the manuscript and the supplementary material.
+These scripts contain comments to explain each step.

+In case of questions or issues, please get in touch by posting an issue.

+## Case study

 To run the single cell tutorial from start to finish, several requirements must be met.

-## Requirements
+### Requirements

 General:
 - Jupyter notebook